Written by: Greg Ellifritz

 If you attacked by a criminal armed with an edged weapon, keep in mind that this phenomenon works both ways.
 Just because your attacker has a knife doesn’t mean that you are dead.
 Stay in the fight.
 Try to avoid getting cut as best you can and work to quickly disable your attacker.
 Remember, knife attacks have a 1% lethality rate.
 It doesn’t matter if you are cut or stabbed.
 Keep fighting.
 If you can disable your attacker, you have a 99% chance of surviving the encounter.

 Most of you carry a knife on a daily basis.
 You should study knife fights like this and learn how the knife actually works in a violent encounter.
 Find a good instructor and get some training.
-I have five more knife classes scheduled for 2017.
 I’d love to see you in an upcoming class.